hitode909/capistrano_shell_history/README.md

 # capistrano_shell_history

-capistrano_shell_history saves the history of Capistrano Shell.
+Capistrano plugin that provides the command history feature for Capistrano Shell.

 ## Installation